 Our editors independently research, test, and recommend the best products, and articles are reviewed by healthcare professionals for medical accuracy.
 You can learn more about our review process here.
 We may receive commissions on purchases made from our chosen links.

 Resistance bands are an underrated addition to any home gym.
 When most of us go to stock up on fitness equipment, we prioritize weights, yoga mats—maybe even a cardio machine.
 Forgotten in this sea of obvious must-haves is the resistance band, a piece of equipment that is space-efficient, versatile, and extremely useful.

 “Resistance bands are a perfect addition to your workouts if you’re traveling or whenever weights aren’t available,” Liz Chestang, an instructor at Obé Fitness, says.
 Bree Branker Koegel, a certified personal trainer for the FitOn App, agrees.
 “Bands are such an underrated workout tool,” Koegel says.
 “Their most obvious benefit is their versatility.”
-Koegel says she loves to use resistance bands to supplement her strength training, check her form, and enhance her stretches—especially when she’s working out at home.
+Koegel says she loves to use resistance bands to supplement her strength training and check her form—especially when she’s working out at home.

 Read on for the best resistance bands available now.

 You can’t go wrong with Obé’s Resistance Loops.
 The bands are versatile enough to be used during any kind of workout—legs, glutes, arm, back, you name it.
 And because the set includes a Level I and Level II resistance band, it’s easy to make sure your workouts stay challenging as you get stronger.
 “Not only do I use the Obé Fitness resistance loops very often, but I love the durability and strength variation of them,” Chestang says.
 “Highly recommend.”
 Byrdie associate editor Holly Rhue agrees: "These resistance bands stay perfectly in place every time—even during jump squats,” she says.